cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 In a nutshell, refers an application's ability to execute multiple threads simultaneously without "clobbering" shared data or creating "race" conditions.
-For example, suppose that your application creates several threads, each of which makes a call to the same library routine; his library routine accesses/modifies a global structure or location in memory.
+For example, suppose that your application creates several threads, each of which makes a call to the same library routine; this library routine accesses/modifies a global structure or location in memory.
 As each thread calls this routine it is possible that they may try to modify this global structure/memory location at the same time.
 If the routine does not employ some sort of synchronization constructures to prevent